Search this site

 Your audio equipment

-• There's a much smaller delay (latency) for the audio.
+• There's a much smaller delay (latency) for the audio (usually zero, while that's impossible for Bluetooth).

 • Loudspeakers and standalone mics can sometimes work, but it can sometimes create a feedback loop: the sound of the speakers is caught by the mic, so the other person hears what they said half a second later.
 When this happens, the conversation becomes very difficult.
 It happens much less often with good headsets.